Smart Contracts

 }

 Hopefully nothing here is surprising!
-The key point is that an interface must expose everything that is public in a contract, and that includes the storage block and all public decision variables in each predicate.
+The key point is that an interface must expose everything that is public in a contract, and that includes the storage block and the predicate signatures.

-Note in the future, Pint will have a tool that will auto-generate interfaces.
+Note in the future, Pint will have a tool that will auto-generate interfaces from a smat contract.